Prathamkakade/Olympic-Data-Analytics-with-Azure-Technologies-and-Power-BI/README.md

 - **Azure Databricks:** Data processing and analysis tasks were performed effectively with Azure Databricks, offering flexibility and scalability.

-- **Diverse Datasets and APIs:** We demonstrated proficiency in working with diverse datasets and APIs, ensuring comprehensive data coverage.
+- **Diverse Datasets and APIs:** I demonstrated proficiency in working with diverse datasets and APIs, ensuring comprehensive data coverage.

 - **Azure Account Setup:** Hands-on experience was gained in setting up Azure accounts and configuring services to meet project requirements.

 - **End-to-End Execution:** The project was successfully executed from data understanding to analysis, showcasing a full-cycle data analytics workflow.

-- **Power BI Dashboard:** We designed and developed a comprehensive Power BI dashboard for Olympics data analysis, enhancing data visualization and insights.
+- **Power BI Dashboard:** I designed and developed a comprehensive Power BI dashboard for Olympics data analysis, enhancing data visualization and insights.

 - **Real-Time Updates:** The Power BI dashboard includes real-time data updates, ensuring you stay up-to-date with Olympic events.